-- Presentation on mission-oriented research and innovation policy: Presentation outlining some of the main findings of the report by Professor Mariana Mazzucato
+- Presentation on mission-oriented research and innovation policy: Outlines some of the main findings of the report by Professor Mariana Mazzucato

-An analysis to set out the economic rationale for public R&Iinvestments and their impact on growth and jobs is being carried out by the Commission.
+Analysis to set out the economic rationale for public R&Iinvestments and their impact on growth and jobs carried out by the Commission.

 Involving citizens in setting priorities for the next framework programme

 Report by the Democratic Society on involving citizens in the next framework programme